Meet me at the intersection of creamy comfort food and fabulously fresh for a big, cheesy, and (yes!) healthy serving of Chicken Pesto Pasta.

 Recommended Tools to Make this Recipe

 - Baking Dish.
-Perfect for this pesto chicken pasta bake.
+Perfect for this chicken pesto pasta bake.

 - Mixing Bowls.
 These stack together for easy storage.